webpro-nl/knip/README.md

 [![An orange cow with scissors, Van Gogh style][7]][6] <sup>_“An orange cow with scissors, Van Gogh style” - generated with OpenAI_</sup>

-## Migrating to v2.0.0

-Migrating from v1 to v2 requires no changes in configuration.
-Mostly it's just a whole lot faster!
-The [release notes for v2][8] provide more details.

 ## Installation

     npm install -D knip

 Knip supports LTS versions of Node.js, and currently requires at least Node.js v16.17 or v18.6.
-Knip is _cutting edge!_

 ## Configuration